Automattic/wordpress-activitypub/README.md

 * Improved: loading of shortcodes
 * Updated: caching of followers
 * Updated: Application-User is no longer "indexable"
+* Updated: more consistent usage of the `application/activity+json` Content-Type

 ### 1.0.7 ###